pegaseehorn/psy126/README.md

 $\ $

-# Test Theory and Test Construction in Python
+# Item Response Theory and Test Construction in Python

 $\ $